I believe that investing in yourself is the single most powerful thing you can do to master any aspect of your life.

-I believe that coaching is one of the best investments you can make for yourself and am committed to helping people realise their full potential at work or in their career path of choice.
+I believe that coaching is one of the best investments you can make for yourself and am committed to helping people realise their full potential at work, in their career and in life.

 MY CAREER HIGHLIGHTS SO FAR…

 I’ve held senior leadership positions in commercial sales and partnership marketing and have worked with global brands and governments to tackle major health and social challenges, including mental health and wellbeing, childhood obesity and improving financial literacy and access to careers advice for young people.
 I’ve worked with political advisors, ministers, digital entrepreneurs and leaders from the world’s largest tech firms to create innovation-led solutions to policy issues.
 I also co-founded Tech City UK (now Tech Nation), leading the 10 Downing Street initiative’s spin out from to become a private company supporting digital entrepreneurs to start, scale and grow in the UK.

-Caroline is an International Coach Federation (ICF) accredited executive coach on a mission to help people master how they live and work.
+Caroline is an International Coach Federation (PCC) accredited executive coach on a mission to help people master how they live and work.
 She is a proud partner executive coach for EY, weare3sixty, Manageable and The Russell Partnership.